Prabesh008/Personal_Website/README.md

 # Personal_Website
 This is the newer iteration of my portfolio website

-The project is in the master branch
+The project is on the master branch

 To start the project clone the repo <br/>
 To install the dependency <br/>